NikolasEnt/decode-video-pytorch/README.md

 # Video decoding for DL models training with PyTorch

-The repo was developed as an illustration for [London PyTorch Meetup](https://www.meetup.com/London-PyTorch-Meetup/) talk:
+The repo was originally developed to illustrate a talk given at the [London PyTorch Meetup](https://www.meetup.com/London-PyTorch-Meetup/):
 <h5 align="center">
   Optimising Video Pipelines for Neural Network Training with PyTorch<br>
       by <i>Nikolay Falaleev</i>  on 21/11/2024